HIV Stages and Symptoms | myHIVteam

 Non-Hodgkin Lymphoma

 Non-Hodgkin lymphoma (NHL) can develop in people with or without HIV, but certain types of NHL are more common in people who are HIV positive.
 Primary central nervous system (CNS) lymphoma begins in the brain or spinal cord.
-Symptoms of CNS lymphoma include confusion, memory problems, seizures, and paralysis of the facial muscles.
+Symptoms of CNS lymphoma include confusion, memory loss, seizures, and paralysis of the facial muscles.

 Invasive Cervical Cancer and Anal Cancer

-Around 13,000 cases of cervical cancer are diagnosed every year in the United States.
+Around 11,500 cases of cervical cancer are diagnosed every year in the United States.
 Cervical cancer is caused by the human papillomavirus.
 According to a study in The Lancet, women with HIV are more likely to develop abnormal cervical cells that can lead to cancer and have a higher risk of those abnormal cells progressing to invasive cervical cancer.
-Treatments for invasive cervical cancer do not work as well in women with HIV as they do in women who are HIV negative.
+Treatments for invasive cervical cancer do not work as well in women with HIV as they do in women who are HIV-negative.
 Symptoms of cervical cancer include abnormal vaginal bleeding, pelvic pain, unusual discharge, and painful urination.

 What Are Early Signs of HIV Infection?